rchikhi/GPT-is-you/README.md

 The response:

-> ```### it's a good question .  i'm not sure what you mean by finetuned .  do you mean the previous conversations changed my personality or that they made me a better person or what? .  occupation: engineer .  i guess i can't avoid to say that i'm a french engineer living in paris ###```
+> ```### it's a good question.  i'm not sure what you mean by finetuned.  do you mean the previous conversations changed my personality or that they made me a better person or what?.  occupation: engineer.  i guess i can't avoid to say that i'm a french engineer living in paris ###```

 (Very close, and absolutely in my chatting style.
-I'm a French scientist working in Paris.
-The spaces between dots are due to how chats have been converted as input to the fine-tuning.)
+I'm a French scientist working in Paris.)

 # Caveats